mwotton/mwotton.github.io/_posts/2016-10-27-haskell-testing-desiderata.md

 enough that a minimum of pointless work needs to be done.

-As far as just loading the code goes, the interpreter approaches do ok[1].
+As far as just loading the code goes, the interpreter approaches do ok (unless you have significant Template Haskell, in which case heaven help you.)
 The compilation approach is usually pretty slow, at least if we keep the subsecond goal in mind.

 I haven't seen anything capable of only running the tests that